rh-mobb/documentation/docs/aro/disaster-recovery/README.md

 The most important part of Disaster Recovery is the "Recovery".
 Whatever your DR plan it must be tested and ideally performed on a semi-regular basis.

+You can use RTO (Recovery Time Objective) and RPO (Recovery Point Objective) to help determine what level of DR is right for your company.
+These Objectives are often application dependent and may mean choosing full HA for one application, and Backup/Restore for another even if they're both on the same OpenShift cluster.

+### Recovery Time Objective (RTO)

+How long can your application be down without causing significant issues for your business.
+This can differ from application to application.
+Some applications may only affect internal staff while others may affect customers and revenue.

+In general you will categorize your applications by priority and potential damage to the business and match your DR plans accordingly.

+### Recovery Point Objective (RPO)

+How much data can you lose before significant damage is done to your business.
+The traditional backup strategy is Daily.
+If you can survive a loss of 24 hours of data, or you have an alternative way to restore that data then this is often good enough.

+### Combined RTO / RPO

+When combined you will account for "how long can the application be offline" and "how much data can I lose".
+If the answer zero or approaching zero for both then your DR strategy must be focussed around High Availabily and real time data replication.

 ## Backup